 Upon completion of this qualification candidates should be able to demonstrate a full understanding of the concepts of double entry bookkeeping and its place in modern business, enter transactions into a bookkeeping system and produce an initial trial balance.

 This course is split into manageable units, each which require to be successfully completed to achieve the qualification.
 Studying via distance learning means you can choose when and where you study.

-Each assessment will generate an accreditation notification.
-You will gain a College certificate of completion for passing exams B1 and B2.
-To be awarded the ICB Certificate in Bookkeeping Level 2 qualification you will also need to undertake the Level 2 Certificate in Bookkeeping (Computerised) and pass the exam B3.
+Each assessment will generate an accreditation notification and you will gain a College Certificate of Completion for passing exams B1 and B2.
+To be awarded the ICB Certificate in Bookkeeping Level 2 qualification you will need to complete this course and following this undertake the Level 2 Certificate in Bookkeeping (Computerised) and pass the exam B3.

 This course will require you to manage your workload independently, with a basic level of tutor support.

 This course requires no previous bookkeeping knowledge, but numeracy at Standard Grade General, National 4 or Intermediate 1 level is required.

 What you will need